 Parents often believe they should tell the older children about the divorce while withholding the information from the younger children for as long as possible.
 However, doing so may be more taxing than helpful.
 The older children may be more inclined to feel burdened by the responsibility of keeping such a heavy secret.
 Younger children may interpret the family's secrecy as an indication that they are unable to effectively handle life's serious problems.

 End the marriage quickly after telling the kids

 Divorces can drag on for several months or even years, which can be especially difficult for children.
 Therefore, parents should be certain that they are ready to end the marriage quickly before telling the kids.
 Working together peacefully to iron out potentially contested issues can expedite the process.
 Parents should consult an experienced Coral Springs divorce attorney for additional guidance on how to end their marriage with as few delays as possible.

 Most children will remember the moment they learned about their parents' intent to divorce long into their adulthood.
 Therefore, parents should not take the way in which they break the news lightly.
 Spouses may wish to write down what they intend to say and set ground rules in the interest of avoiding upsetting the children unnecessarily.
 Not fighting and avoiding pressuring the children to choose sides are basic ground rules that should be included in the plan.
-Parents who cannot come together to have the conversation with their children simultaneously may opt to schedule separate conversations with the children; however, each parent must follow the same ground rules.
+Parents who cannot come together to have a conversation with their children simultaneously may opt to schedule separate conversations with the children; however, each parent must follow the same ground rules.